arflynn28/arflynn28/README.md

 🌱 What I’m Learning
 - 🐍 Python – Pretty solid, using it for geospatial & remote sensing work.

-- 📌 JavaScript – Still taming the beast (especially for GIS apps).
+- 📌 JavaScript – Still taming the beast (especially for GIS applications).

 - 🤖 TensorFlow – Slowly but surely making sense of neural networks for remote sensing.

 - 🏗️ CAD & OpenRocket – Because designing rockets for LiDAR experiments sounds fun.🚀

-- 🖥️ BlenderGIS – Playing around with terrain modeling and visualization.
+- 🖥️ BlenderGIS – Playing around with terrain modeling, visualization, and LiDAR point cloud modelling.

 🌍 What I’m Into